Caucasus hunter-gatherer: Further research

-Fu et al. (2016), comparing CHG to the 13,700 year-old Bichon man genome (found in Switzerland) detected a split between CHG and "Western European Hunter-Gatherer" (WHG) lineages, about 45,000 years ago, the presumed time of the original peopling of Europe.
-CHG separated from the "Anatolian Hunter Gatherer" (AHG) lineage later, at 25,000 years ago, during the Last Glacial Maximum.

 Margaryan et al. (2017) analysing South Caucasian ancient mitochondrial DNA found a rapid increase of the population at the end of the Last Glacial Maximum, about 18,000 years ago.
 The same study also found continuity in descent in the maternal line for 8,000 years.

 According to Narasimhan et al. (2019) Iranian farmer related people arrived before 6000 BCE in Pakistan and north-west India, before the advent of farming in northern India.
 They suggest the possibility that this "Iranian farmer–related ancestry [...] was [also] characteristic of northern Caucasus and Iranian plateau hunter-gatherers."

+According to Ghalichi et al. (2024), find that the Anatolia Neolithic to CHG-Iran_N cline formed around 6300–6000 BC, consistent with previous estimates, and the EHG–CHG cline formed around 5800–5300 BC.
+Interaction between Anatolia and the Caucasus increased during the Chalcolithic and the Bronze Ages, leading to the spread of CHG ancestry.
+It also diffused into the Mediterranean, an early indication of which is found in Anatolian farmer groups from Tepecik-Çiftlik.

+Among modern populations, CHG ancestry peaks in indigenous Caucasian populations, as well as in populations that live in the east of the Caucasus, Iran and South Asia.
+However, high affinities between CHG and South Asians probably reflect affinities to both CHG and Iranian Neolithic individuals.